 No impact is expected from the two proposed high power RFID channels in the band 915-918 MHz (916.3 and 917.5 MHz) on ER-GSM mobiles (NB: the centre frequency of the lowest ER-GSM channel is 918.2 MHz);

-Also out of band emission should be considered >> Werner will provide a possible text to John for TG34 consideration.

 Also no harmful interference is expected to the GSM band below 915 MHz due to the frequency separation;

 The results of some practical tests at an operational site between ER-GSM and RFID are reported in draft TR 101 602.
 These tests were carried out with modified interrogators that were fitted with DAA operating in accordance with the proposed mitigation technique.
 The results showed that RFID can share the band with ER-GSM without causing unacceptable interference.